Does my cat love me? How do cats show love? We look at the signs of cat love and how to make your cat feel loved in return.

 Some days, your cat can make you feel like the most beloved human on the face of the planet.

-Luckily, scientists and veterinary behaviorists have the answers!
+Luckily, scientists and veterinary behaviorists are coming up with some of the answers!

 Do cats feel love?

-The first step along the road to finding out the answer to does my cat love me, is to look at whether cats can love at all!
+The first step along the road to finding out the answer to the question “Does my cat love me?”, is to look at whether cats can love at all!

-“I’ve been studying animal behavior since 1974 and can say without a doubt that cats can and do bond with their favorite people.”
+Dr Allen Schoen, veterinarian and behaviorist, in his book “Kindred Spirits” confirmed that humans and cats form a relationship.
+“I’ve been studying animal behavior since 1974 and can say without a doubt that cats can and do bond with their favorite people,” he wrote.

 How do cats show love?